-Are you ready for 2025?
-Here are five key focus areas that will significantly impact workplaces in the coming year:
+Here are five key HR and leadership focus areas that will significantly impact workplaces in the coming year:

 1. Get Ready for the Ever-changing Legal Landscape

-State-level legislation is constantly evolving, impacting key areas like sick leave, pay transparency, AI restrictions, and paid family leave.
-This requires what feels like constant updates to your organization’s handbook (Need help with your handbook?
+State-level legislation continues to increase in complexity, impacting key areas like sick leave, pay transparency, Artificial Intelligence (AI) restrictions, and paid family leave.
+State and local compliance updates require what feels like constant updates to your organization’s handbook (Need help with your handbook?
 Check out handbook services here).

-Here’s a brief handbook update checklist (Download a comprehensive handbook audit checklist here.)
+Here’s a brief handbook update checklist for 2025 (Download a comprehensive handbook audit checklist here.)

 • Pay Transparency: Ensure compliance with any pay transparency laws in your state.

-• Artificial Intelligence (AI) Usage: Develop and implement a clear policy on the ethical and responsible use of AI in the workplace.
+• Artificial Intelligence (AI) Usage: Develop and implement a clear policy on the ethical, non-discriminatory, and responsible use of AI in the workplace.

 • Paid Leave: Review and update your policies on paid time off, including parental leave, family leave, and medical leave.

-• Parental Leave: Many organizations implement parental leave if they operate in a state that does not have a parental/medical leave program.
+• Parental Leave: Many organizations are implementing paid parental leave if they operate in a state that does not have a paid leave program.

 Other items to prioritize in your handbook: